paypal/paypal-checkout-components/README.md

 This component immediately opens PayPal on your page, and guides your customer through the payment process.
 After the payment is complete, we will notify you using a javascript callback and you can take your customer to a success page.

-**Important Note:** This component should only be used if you do not require a PayPal Button on your page.
-The recommended integration is using the PayPal Button.
+**Important Note:** This component should only be used if you **do not** require a PayPal Button on your page.
+The recommended integration is using the PayPal Button, which will invoke PayPal Checkout directly for you when your customer clicks on the PayPal button.

 ### [Simple Javascript Checkout Integration](./docs/checkout-simple.md)